 It will also help you avoid unnecessary “quick fixes” like microwaveable dinners packaged in plastic.

-For me, meal prep means peeling my carrots, cutting them into carrot sticks, and roasting and sauteeing my in season vegetables.
-It helps me prevent so much trash and saves time.
+For me, meal prep means peeling my carrots, cutting them into carrot sticks, and roasting and sauteeing my in-season vegetables.
+It helps me prevent so much trash and saves time in the long run.

-If you’re going for just a short 30 minute prep, then get all of your vegetables chopped and stored in clear glass containers so you can see what foods you have prepped and nothing will get lost in the back of the fridge.
+If you’re going for just a short 30 minute prep, then get all of your vegetables chopped and stored in clear glass containers so you can see what foods you have prepped.
+This way, nothing will get lost in the back of the fridge.

 Check out my ultimate guide for plastic free food storage.